I was going to skip Nintendo Switch 2 because of Steam Deck — but now I’m buying day one

 Over the past few months, my Nintendo Switch has been heavily neglected in favor of the Steam Deck OLED, so perhaps in that time, I’d slightly forgotten just how darn satisfying the Switch is from a design standpoint.
 Yes, I do think the first-generation Switch has a slightly flimsy feel, but the versatility of the console and the Joy-Cons controllers are unmatched and still highly novel.

-When the Switch 2 reveal video reminded me of the Joy-Con functionality it instantly took me back to the many times I’ve broken out the Switch on my travels and ended up playing multiplayer games with companions with just a single Joy-Con each.
-That’s a feature that no other handheld on the market offers and it makes the Nintendo Switch a very unique and valuable device.
+When the Switch 2 reveal video reminded me of the Joy-Con functionality, it instantly brought back memories of the many times I’ve broken out the Switch on my travels and ended up playing multiplayer games with companions using just a single Joy-Con each.
+That’s a feature no other handheld on the market offers (bar the Lenovo Legion Go, but the process is cumbersome), making the Nintendo Switch a unique and valuable device.

 Plus, the ease of switching between playing in handheld mode and a TV via the dock shouldn’t be ignored.
 I primarily play my Nintendo Switch on the go (when I’m at home I prefer to game on my PS5 Pro), but it’s delightful to be able to jam my Switch into its dock and continue a session of The Legend of Zelda: Tears of the Kingdom seamlessly.
 Of course, you can also replicate this feature on Steam Deck via the device’s official dock, so it's not exclusive.